 (My sewing skills are very basic, so I used just a simple stitch to sew my ornament together.
 But if you know some fancy embroidery stitches, this would be a great way to show them off!)

 4. Continue sewing your ornament together.
 Next sew the right hand side of disk B to the left hand side of disk C. If you are making a four-sided ornament, then sew the right hand side of disk C to the left hand side of disk D.

-5. Close the ornament form by sewing the right hand side of disk D to the left hand side of disk A. Your ornament should look like the photo to the right.
+5. Close the ornament form by sewing the right hand side of disk D to the left hand side of disk A. Your ornament should look like the photo above.

 6. Using your sewing needle, draw some fishing line or ribbon through the top of your ornament to make a loop to hang it.
 You can add some festive decoration to your ornament with curling ribbon or beads.
 I strung a few small bells to the top of my ornament.